Naoki Kusumi

 Naoki Kusumi (久住有生 Kusumi Naoki; born 1972) is an artist of the Japanese sakan (plasterwork) school. sakan (plasterwork) refers to Japanese plasterwork.
 It is a traditional Japanese craft technique, using natural materials. to plaster buildings such as tea houses and storehouses.
 Recently it has become a contemporary art form, with modern artists using traditional sakan (plasterwork) techniques in new styles.

+Career

 One of the most prominent contemporary sakan (plasterwork) artists is Naoki Kusumi.
 He is the 3rd generation of a sakan (plasterwork) artisan family.
 He started learning the art of plasterwork from the age of 3.
 He apprenticed with many master plaster craftsmen and formed his own plasterwork business at the age of 23.

 He has vast experience in plastering both interior and exterior walls.
 His works are unique as they combine traditional sakan (plasterwork) techniques with his own unique style.
 As his craft is traditional, he is often involved in restoration projects, such as the world-famous Kinkaku-ji Golden Pavilion in Kyoto.

 As a testament to his versatility, he often creates works in modern establishments, including high-end commercial spaces such as the Tokyu Plaza shopping mall in Ginza, and bars and restaurants in luxury Tokyo hotels such as the Palace Hotel, Tokyo.